bscotch/favro-sdk/ROADMAP.md

   - 🔥 Cache cards to reduce API calls (cards change frequently, so this might be a bad idea anyway)
 - Custom Fields
   - ✔ Fetch and cache Custom Field definitions
-  - Add Card method to return hydrated Custom Field Definitions and Custom Field Values
+  - Add Card methods to return hydrated Custom Field Definitions and Custom Field Values
   - ~~Create Custom Field~~ (No API endpoint for this)
   - ~~Delete Custom Field~~ (No API endpoint for this)
   - ~~Update a Custom Field~~ (No API endpoint for this)